 On occasion, prospective health care students request to "shadow" a professional from the University of Kansas Medical Center in a clinical setting, the University of Kansas Hospital, KU HealthPartners, Inc., or the University of Kansas Physicians (collectively "KUMC").
 Clinical shadowing activities can be an important avenue to support the KUMC mission of recruiting future health care professionals.
 Because the clinical shadowing experience involves exposure to individual health information or contact with patients, the HIPAA Privacy Rule and other institutional requirements apply.
+Documentation of training and forms for students who shadow must be retained for a period of six years by the department sponsoring the student's shadow experience.

 If the clinical shadowing request comes from a student who is not currently enrolled at KUMC (e.g., high school students, KU-Lawrence student, other college students, family members who are students), the following requirements must be met: